pagify/node-client/README.md

 pagify.generatePDF("71d620fc773a11e288cce006e61619ba", data,  function(da) {
   template = da;
 });

+Note: A successful response is of binary type, where as a failed response will be a hash containing error message and status code.
 ```
 If the function call is successful the response is in binary format which can be saved as a PDF using ```File``` class.